-The original purpose of the Dawn Hunters - according to proponents of the Dawn Hunters scenario - was to protect the universe from threats like out of control nanoswarms, but they also had a more sinister motive as well.
-The Ships would scout the galaxy, spreading out and wipe out empires that created these swarms.
+The original purpose of the Dawn Hunters — according to proponents of the Dawn Hunters scenario — was to protect the universe from threats like out-of-control, aggressive self-replicating swarms, but they also had a more sinister motive as well.
+The Ships would scout the galaxy, seeking to wipe out the empires that created these swarms.
 Whether they would warn beforehand or even have a rational system of law didn't matter.

 Since they disallowed any competing systems, attacked anyone that attacked them, and in general counteracted hegemonizing swarms, they went unchallenged.
 The Ships spread out over a wide region of interstellar space (the boundaries have not yet been determined), scanning for crimes against their laws.
 Once they detected suspicious activity the ship investigated and if it judged a crime had been committed it began to multiply, possibly signalling other nearby ships, and attacked using godtech weapons.